 CoffeeCup HTML Editor offers two different versions of its code editor.
 First, there's the free version, which is great for beginners looking for a simple text editor.
 This allows you to create new HTML and CSS files from scratch or to edit existing site files.
 Alternatively, there's a bunch of customisable responsive themes you can use to kick-start a new project.
 Then there's also a paid version.
 This includes extra features, such as HTML and CSS validation tools and a table designer.

 While Panic has discontinued its Coda text editor, it now offers Nova, a new look Mac code editor that offers plenty of handy tools.
 It boasts flexible workflows, a themeable interface and lots of settings.
 The super-fast text editor has smart autocomplete, multiple cursors, a Minimap, editor overscroll, tag pairs and brackets, and a lot more to make this a great free option for Mac users.
 It costs $99, or if you already use Coda, you can upgrade for $79.

 DroidEdit Pro is a slick code editor for Android tablets and phones.
-For the low price tag you get an app that looks great and works nicely for coding on the move.
-The simple interface gets out of the way, and the app supports syntax highlighting, bracket matching, Dropbox, and SFTP/FTP.
+For the low price tag, you get an app that looks great and works nicely for coding on the move.
+The simple interface keeps out of the way, and the app supports syntax highlighting, bracket matching, Dropbox, and SFTP/FTP.
 There are also configurable shortcuts, to cut down on hunting and pecking on smaller Android device keyboards.